-Judge Augusta Wallace shows a scar left after she was attacked with a machete in court in May 1990.
+In this photograph, Dame Augusta Wallace shows the scar left by a courtroom machete attack in May 1990.
 New Zealanders were shocked when she was nearly killed by a teenager appearing before her at the Ōtāhuhu Children and Young Persons Court.
-She suffered deep lacerations to the face, ear and neck, and her jaw was broken in the attack.
-The police prosecutor, Sergeant Murray Whitmore, came to her defence, but the incident raised awareness of the low level of security in courts and the dangers faced by judges in the course of their work.
+She suffered deep lacerations to the face, ear and neck, and her jaw was broken.
+The police prosecutor, Sergeant Murray Whitmore, came to her defence, but the incident raised awareness that the low level of security in courts posed dangers for judges.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.